A newer version of this documentation is available.

 REST Endpoint

-sgcollect_info can now be run from the Admin REST API as of Sync Gateway 2.1 using the _sgcollect_info endpoint.
+You can also run sgcollect_info from the Admin REST API using the _sgcollect_info endpoint.

-The tool creates the following log files in the ouput file.
+The tool creates the following log files in the output file.

 Log file Description